Residual Connections Harm Generative Representation Learning: Method

 \textbf{Decay schema.} Instead of specifying $\alpha_l$ as a constant across all layers, we choose $\alpha_l$ to be a function parameterized by the layer index $l$, where the contribution from the shortcut path is monotonically decreasing when $l$ increases:

 where $\delta_{\alpha}:= \frac{(1-\alpha_{\rm min})}{L}$, $\alpha_{L} \equiv \alpha_{\rm min}$ is a minimum scaling factor applied at the final layer $L$.
 Our formulation brings two primary benefits.
-First, $\alpha_l$, as a linear interpolation between 0 and 1, acts as a smooth transition between residual connections and feedforward layers, bringing us the optimization benefits seen in the residual connections, while simultaneously encouraging learning the deeper layers to learn more abstract representations.
+First, $\alpha_l$, as a linear interpolation between 0 and 1, acts as a smooth transition between residual connections and feedforward layers, bringing us the optimization benefits from residual connections, while simultaneously encouraging the deeper layers to learn more abstract representations.
 Second, similar to the naive formulation, our method only introduces one extra hyperparameter $\alpha_{\rm min}$, which is not data-dependent and does not need to be learned.